jonoalderson/edge-images/readme.md

   - [Accelerated Domains](https://accelerateddomains.com/), with the 'Image resizing' feature enabled.

 ## Customization
-The plugin automatically converts WordPress' native image sizes, and any sizes registerd via `add_image_size()`.
+The plugin automatically converts WordPress' native image sizes, and any sizes registered via `add_image_size()`.
 However, more fine-grained control can be achieved by registering custom sizes and definitions using the `Edge_Images\sizes` filter.

 ### Using `Edge_Images\sizes`